 Wristbands of Black Gold: I am a coward and consequently hide my Vampire Generals in units where they have a nice safe Look Out Sir to keep them safe from missile fire.
 If I was brave enough to send a Vampire out alone they would absolutely get this thing.
 Another good pick for the Blood Dragon and maybe for the Necrarch who is avoiding combat altogether.
 Note that unlike the otherwise identical Golden Eye of Tzeentch, this one doesn’t explicitly protect the model’s mount as well.
 If it protected the model’s mount I would take back all the awful things I’ve ever said about Zombie Dragons and begin fielding mine immediately.

 Ring of the Night: the bread and butter Talisman, reasonably priced and with no significant drawbacks or loopholes.
+Best in slot.

 The Gem of Blood: Cute, but one use only.
 If you can afford this you can afford the Talisman of Protection and a Biting Blade.
 Can be comical on heroes though: it’ll either blow them up or tip a challenge in their favour.
 One of those items I like but don’t take as I need other kit more.

 Power Familiar: Expensive, but solid, and will shift the casting economy of almost any 2000 point build squarely into favourable.
 Most players like to scrimp and take the Black Periapt instead, borrowing from today to pay for tomorrow.
 This can work but honestly, why do that to yourself?
 If you have 50 points and a Necromancer free, do the smart thing and guarantee yourself what you need.
 As a bonus, six Dispel dice is a healthy number against opponents not blessed by Tzeentch or stuffing warp tokens into their fuzzy little cheeks, and helps reduce the need for Boring Scrolls.
+Best in slot.

 Staff of Damnation: A nice luxury item for those turns when everything’s going off and every unit needs help.
 Perhaps a tad too easy to Dispel, not relevant in the early turns, not a total must take, but you could do a lot worse than an army-wide Hellish Vigour on call.